300bps/hellopi/README.md

 other device to be discovered.

 1. Using the command-prompt, start _Hello Pi_ on the Host.
-   * Note that the --help option can be used to see a list of available command options.
+   * Note that the -h option can be used to see a list of available command options.
 2. The initial state of the Target (RPi or device) is powered-down/unpowered.
 3. Connect Target to the LAN.
    * If using Ethernet, physically connect the cable.